498-search-engine/mithril/HowToUseDistributed.md

 *./mithril_manager --port {port_num} --index {index1} {index2} ...*

 ## Step 4
-On the query server, edit the server.conf file to contain the IPs and Ports the backend indexes are running on. run either the frontend server or mithril_coordinator binary.
+On the query server, edit the servers.conf file to contain the IPs and Ports the backend indexes are running on. run either the frontend server or mithril_coordinator binary.

-*mithril_coordinator --conf server.conf*
+*mithril_coordinator --conf servers.conf*

 ## Step 5
 Search the query and you should get results from each sever